use-ink/cargo-contract/docs/extrinsics.md

 # Extrinsics
-`cargo-contract` provides CLI support for uploading, instantiating and calling your contracts directly from the command line.
+`cargo-contract` provides CLI support for uploading, instantiating, calling and removing your contracts directly from the command line.

 ## Common arguments